-According to the United Nations, water supply shortages will affect billions of people by the middle of this century.
-Desalination is the process of removing the salt and minerals out of seawater.
-It is one way to provide drinkable water in parts of the world where supplies are limited.
+Remove the Salt: According to the United Nations, water supply shortages will affect billions of people by the middle of this century.
+Desalination removes the salt and minerals from seawater, providing drinkable water where supplies are limited.

-Hydrogen fuel cells make water by combining hydrogen and oxygen.
-In the process, they generate electricity.
-They may be a pollution-free alternative to fossil fuels.
-The problem with fuel cells is getting the hydrogen.
-Some of the processes for extracting hydrogen require using other energy sources, which take away the advantages of this "clean" fuel.
-Some car companies are promising that soon they will have cars that emit nothing but clean water.
+The 'H' Power: Hydrogen fuel cells make water by combining hydrogen and oxygen, generating electricity as a pollution-free alternative to fossil fuels.
+Some processes for extracting hydrogen require using other energy sources, which take away the advantages of this "clean" fuel.
+Car companies are promising that soon cars will emit nothing but clean water.

-The sun's energy can be converted into electricity or heat.
-Solar collectors come in many different forms and are already used successfully by energy companies and individual homeowners.
-Part of the challenge for using solar power involves willingness from governments to support solar energy.
+Sunny New Ideas: The sun's energy can be converted into electricity or heat.
+Solar collectors are already used successfully by energy companies and individual homeowners.
+Part of the challenge involves willingness from governments to support solar energy.

-Waves contain energy that can run turbines, which then turn this mechanical power into electrical energy.
-Sometimes the waves are too small to generate sufficient power.
-The trick is to be able to store the energy.
+Harness Waves and Tides: Large waves contain energy that can run turbines, which then turn this mechanical power into electrical energy that can then be stored.

-Roof gardens help absorb heat, reduce the carbon dioxide impact by taking up CO2 and giving off oxygen, absorb storm water, and reduce summer air conditioning usage.
-They could lessen the "heat island" effect that occurs in urban centers.
-Butterflies and songbirds could also start visiting urban garden roofs.
+Plant Your Roof: Roof gardens help absorb heat, reduce the carbon dioxide impact by taking up CO2 and giving off oxygen, absorb storm water, and reduce summer air conditioning usage.
+They lessen the "heat island" effect that occurs in urban centers.
+Butterflies and songbirds could also visit urban garden roofs.

-Carbon dioxide is the most prominent greenhouse gas contributing to global warming.
-We must find ways to dispose of the gas.
-One suggested method is to separate the CO2 is separated from other emission gases and then to bury it in abandoned oil wells, saline reservoirs, and rocks.
-Scientists are not sure whether the injected gas will stay underground and what the long-term effects are.
+Bury the Bad Stuff: Carbon dioxide is the prominent greenhouse gas contributing to global warming.
+One method to dispose of the gas is to separate the CO2 from other emission gases and then bury it in abandoned oil wells, saline reservoirs, and rocks.
+Scientists are not sure of the long-term effects.

-Electronic paper is a flexible display that looks very much like real paper but can be reused over and over.
+Make Paper Obsolete: Electronic paper is a flexible display that looks very much like real paper but can be reused.
 It contains many tiny microcapsules filled with particles that carry electric charges.
 Each microcapsule has white and black particles that are associated with either a positive or negative charge.
-Depending on which charge is applied; the black or white particles surface displaying different patterns.
+When charges are applied, different patterns are displayed.